raystack/meteor/docs/docs/concepts/processor.md

 If no processors are defined, records flow directly from the extractor to the sink unchanged.

+Processors modify **entity properties** (name, description, labels, attributes, etc.).
+Edges (ownership, lineage) pass through processors unchanged -- they are handled by sinks at the end of the pipeline.

 ## Error Handling

 If a processor encounters an error during execution, the entire recipe run fails.
-There is no skip-on-error behavior — you must fix the processor configuration to resolve the issue.
+There is no skip-on-error behavior -- you must fix the processor configuration to resolve the issue.

 ## Built-in Processors

 ### Enrich

-Append custom key-value attributes to each asset's data.
+Append custom key-value attributes to each entity's data.
 Useful for adding metadata that is not present in the source system.

 ```yaml
 processors: